n-zer/nova/README.md

 }
 ```

+`nova::dependent` is a **control**, a type that can be passed to `nova::push` or `nova::call` as a template parameter to change their behavior.
+Although in `nova::dependent`'s case it can only be passed to `nova::push`; `nova::call` it won't do anything to `nova::call`.

-`nova::push_dependent` is asynchronous and will return immediately, but will extend a current synchronous invocation to its invokees.
-That is to say, because `InitialJob` was called synchronously by `nova::start_sync`, `nova::start_sync` will not return until `InitialJob`, `NextJob`, and `JobWithParam` have all returned.
+This particular control causes `nova::push`'s invokees to extend the duration of an active synchronous invocation.
+That is to say, because `InitialJob` was invoked with `nova::start_sync`, which is synchronous, `nova::start_sync` won't return until `InitialJob`, `NextJob`, and `JobWithParam` have all returned.
+If we hadn't added the control it would only have been waiting on `InitialJob`, and our invocations of `NextJob` and `JobWithParam` may have been ignored.

 `nova::call` is also synchronous, so the behavior would be the same if `main` was changed to the following: